 After being sober for years, I still have occasional relapse dreams in recovery or in my dream, I’m about to relapse but my dream ends.
 Now, instead of waking up in a panic, I think about it differently.

-Or I think about the things going on in my life at the moment.
-Is there something that is making me feel the same way I did while using or have I picked up another bad habit I need to drop?
+Another possibility is this.
+Think about the things going on in your life at the moment.
+Is there something that is making you feel the same way you did while using or have you picked up another bad habit that you need to kick?

 RELATED POSTS: 4 Tips To Improve Your Well-being In Recovery

-Maybe I’m stressed af and for over a decade when I couldn’t handle something, I got high as hell.
-So it’s my body’s way of coping with a similar situation.
+Another possibility could be that maybe I’m stressed af about something in my life.
+For over a decade when I couldn’t handle something, I got high as hell.
+So, having a relapse dream could simply be my body and mind’s way of coping with that situation or problem.

 Power of Dreaming